Music Education (MME)

 These course may be satisfied by passing the entrance examinations in these areas.

-Students are required to prepare either a thesis (4 semester hours of credit) or a professional paper (without credit).
-In the latter case, 4 hours of coursework will be determined by the student and graduate advisor in order to achieve the 30-hour minimum requirement.
+Students are required to prepare either a thesis (four (4) credit hours) or a professional paper (without credit).
+In the latter case, four (4) credit hours of coursework will be determined by the student and graduate advisor in order to achieve the 30 credit hour minimum requirement.